RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Annotations/Genome_Annotaions.md

 ## Introduction
 This guide covers essential tools for bacterial genome annotation.
 We'll explore both web-based (RAST) and command-line (Prokka) approaches to genome annotation.

+Genome annotation is a critical step in bacterial genomics, enabling the identification of genes, their functions, and associated biological pathways.
+This guide introduces two widely used tools—RAST (web-based) and Prokka (command-line)—for efficient and accurate annotation of bacterial genomes.

 ## RAST (Rapid Annotation using Subsystem Technology)

 ### Overview
-RAST is a web-based platform that provides automated annotation of bacterial and archaeal genomes.
+RAST is a web-based platform designed for the automated annotation of bacterial and archaeal genomes.
+It integrates gene prediction with functional assignment and pathway reconstruction.

 ### Access and Usage
 ```plaintext